Iraq wedding fire kills more than 100, relatives identify bodies | Law-Order

 Survivors said hundreds of people were at the wedding celebration, which followed an earlier church service, and the fire began about an hour into the event when flares ignited a ceiling decoration as the bride and groom danced.
 Nineveh province Deputy Governor Hassan al-Allaf told Reuters 113 people had been confirmed dead.
 The head of the province's Red Crescent branch said the death toll was not final but that it "exceeds hundreds injured and dozens killed".

+The United States, which led an invasion of the country in 2003, said on Wednesday it was ready to talk to the Iraqi government about any assistance it could offer.
 A video of the event, posted on social media but not yet verified by Reuters, appeared to show the flares suddenly catching a glittering ceiling decoration that burst into flames, as sounds of excitement turned rapidly to panic.
-Another video that Reuters has not yet verified showed a couple dancing in wedding clothes as burning material begins to drop to the floor.

-Preliminary information indicated that the building was made of highly flammable construction materials, contributing to its rapid collapse, state media said.
-"I lost my daughter, her husband and their 3 year-old.
-They were all burned.
-My heart is burning," a woman said outside the morgue, where bodies lay outside in bags as vehicles came to collect those that had been identified.

-A man called Youssef stood nearby with burns covering his hands and face.
-He said he had not been able to see anything when the fire began and the power cut out.
-He had grabbed his 3 year-old grandson and managed to get out.
 But his wife, Bashra Mansour, in her 50's, did not make it.
 She fell in the chaos and died.
+QARAQOSH IN MOURNING

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)